Digital Marketing Tips & Advice For 2021

-Israel is the founder and CEO of Link Tracker Pro, a SaaS tool for digital marketing agencies that helps them monitor the backlinks they build.
-Having over 10 years of online marketing and SEO experience, Israel helps customers get the most out of their link building campaigns.
+Israel is the founder and CEO of Link Tracker Pro, a SaaS tool for digital agencies that helps them monitor the backlinks they build.
+Having over 10 years of online advertising and SEO experience, Israel helps customers get the most out of their link building campaigns.

 Identify slow-loading pages with Google Analytics to improve your chances of conversions.
 The trick is using this tool to create a strategic roadmap for your website to ensure every page loads fast.